 On my visits, I would bring my little blow-up tub and try to fit his size 14 foot in it so I could give him a pedicure while Diane cut his hair.
 By the way, he didn’t like to wear shoes, even when he went outside in the locked courtyard, so just imagine what his feet looked like.
 I think I had to change the water a few times, but it’s ok, anything for my big brother.
 It was during those times that I’d notice some of his old personality showing up when he would put his foot in my face and smirk, something he rarely did anymore.
 By this time, Kenny didn’t talk much, never smiled, only wanted to eat candy, nothing nutritious, and watch Sponge Bob on TV.
 One of the saddest moments was when I realized looking at his eyes that the light had gone out, there was no more sparkle.
 It was just a blank stare.
 He was just a shell.
 The Kenny that I knew all my life was gone and it was so hard to believe.
 On June 25, 2008, my brother passed away at 44 years old and on October 13, 2008, my dad passed away at 72 years old.

 We were told that Kenny died from complications of having ALS, but I always had a gut feeling that it was something more.
 It was such a mystery.
 As a family, we decided to donate my dad's and Kenny’s organs for ALS research.
 Approximately four years later, I was flipping through the channels one weekend morning and came across Chris Nowinski, the co-founder and CEO of the Concussion Legacy Foundation, on ESPN discussing a disease that I’ve never heard of before called CTE.
 I swear I was channeling my brother because I pretty much never watched ESPN, nor would I stop at that channel for any reason.
 As Chris was talking about CTE symptoms and causes, my mouth dropped to the floor and I just kept saying loudly, “That’s it!
 He’s describing Kenny."
 Immediately, I called Diane and told her to put on ESPN and after watching, she agreed that he was describing my brother’s symptoms.
-Fortunately, I was able to contact Chris Nowinski, who put me in touch with Dr. Ann McKee, the director of the VA-BU-CLF Brain Bank, and Lisa McHale, the director of family relations at the Concussion Legacy Foundation.
+Fortunately, I was able to contact Chris Nowinski, who put me in touch with Dr. Ann McKee, the director of the VA-BU-CLF Brain Bank, and Lisa McHale, Director of Legacy Family Relations at the Concussion Legacy Foundation.